 For Cassie Lomas, living with endometriosis has been a long and painful journey that’s affected everything from her mental health to her fertility.
 She shares her story to highlight the importance of greater awareness and education about the condition.

-How long have you been living with the symptoms of endometriosis?
+How long have you been living with endometriosis symptoms?

 I think I have had symptoms ever since I started my period at 13, which is 17 years ago now.